zkLinkProtocol/zklink-docs/docs/Product/orderbook.md

 ---
 > **🥇** <span className="highlight">A seamless, permissionless, and anti-censorship multi-chain trading experience</span>

 zkLink supports atomic swap for order book traders (both spot trading and margin trading).
-With massive liquidity formed by vUSD in the zkLink L2 network, we achieve limit orders and stop loss functions in a decentralized way for DeFi traders.
+With the unified massive liquidity on the zkLink L2 network, we achieve limit orders and stop loss functions in a decentralized way for DeFi traders.

 ### Simple CEX-like user experience
 - Partial fulfillment and multiple pending orders are supported;